Temperature dependent polarization of the thermal radiation emitted by thin, hot tungsten wires: Experimental Details

-The degree of the polarization of the light emitted by the wires is analyzed by means of a ZnSe wire grid, infrared (IR) polarizer (WP25H-Z, Thorlabs) mounted on a rotary frame coupled to a d.c. motor by means of a scaler gear so that it can be continuously rotated about the optical {\tt z}-axis of the system.
-The rotational period is varied by changing the driving voltage of the d.c. motor.
-Typically, the polarizer is rotated at an angular speed of $\approx 0.7^{\circ}/$s.
-The rotation angle $\theta$ is measured by a digital encoder ({\tt E}) interfaced to a PC.
+The polarization degree of the light emitted by the wires is analyzed by means of a ZnSe wire grid, infrared (IR) polarizer (Thorlabs, WP25H-Z) mounted on a rotary frame coupled to a d.c. motor by means of a scaler gear so that it can be continuously rotated about the optical {\tt z}-axis of the system.
+The rotational speed is varied by changing the driving voltage of the d.c. motor.
+Actually, the polarizer is rotated through finite steps in order to improve the signal-to-noise ratio (SNR), as explained later.
+The rotation of the scaler gear shaft is measured by a 12-bit digital encoder ({\tt E}) interfaced to a PC.
+One complete turn of the shaft corresponds to a $2^{\circ}$ rotation of the polarizer.

-A second, identical polarizer can be inserted, if necessary, in the optical path in order to verify that no residual light outside the spectral range of the polarizers still reaches the detector.
-It is also used to determine the direction of the polarization of the emitted light relative to the wire axis.
+A second polarizer can be inserted, if necessary, in the optical path in order to verify that no residual light outside the accessible spectral range still reaches the detector and to determine the polarization direction with respect to the wire axis orientation.
 It turns out that the polarization is always directed perpendicularly to that axis.